wychen/dom-distiller/heuristics/distillable/README.md

 We would like to know whether it's useful to run DOM distiller on a page.
 This signal could be used in places like browser UI.
 Since this test would run on all the page navigations, it needs to be cheap to compute.
-Running DOM distiller and see if the output is empty would be too slow, and whether DOM distiller returns results isn't necessarily equivalent to whether the page should be distilled.
+Running DOM distiller to see if the output is empty would be too slow, and whether DOM distiller returns results isn't necessarily equivalent to whether the page should be distilled.